karthik-krishnaswamy17/aws_boto/README.md

-Access and play with aws services using botto python library.
+Access and play with aws services using boto python library.